DataDog/documentation/content/en/database_monitoring/setup_mongodb/_index.md

 disable_sidebar: true
 ---

-<div class="alert alert-info">Database Monitoring for MongoDB is in public beta.
+<div class="alert alert-info">Database Monitoring for MongoDB is in preview.
 If you are interested in participating, reach out to your Datadog Customer Success Manager.</div>

 ### MongoDB versions supported